Claudio Vivas

 Claudio Alejandro Vivas (born 12 August 1968) is an Argentine professional football manager and former player who played as a goalkeeper.
-He is currently the interim manager of the Costa Rica national team.
+He last served as the interim manager of the Costa Rica national team.

 Coaching career

 Vivas started his management career at Argentinos Juniors and he became famous by working as assistant of Marcelo Bielsa at the Argentina national team and at La Liga club Athletic Bilbao.
 In 2019 he became the manager of Bolivar, however in late 2020, was fired.
 In April 2021, Vivas became the head coach of Cusco FC of the Peruvian Primera División.

 Personal life

 Vivas' older brother Marcelo is also a football manager.